SamanMohseni/HiveWar/README.md

 # HiveWar
-This project is part of the **Advanced Programming and Lab** course.
+This project was originally conducted as part of the **Spring 2016 Advanced Programming and Lab** course.

 A real-time strategy game developed with Qt, where players can engage in battles against an AI opponent.